Switch to Android

 Tip: If you're on a Nexus phone, open the Settings app.
 At the top, tap Finish setup.

-If you already use contacts in your Google Account, like in Gmail, they'll automatically show on your Android phone after you sign in.
+If you already use contacts in your Google Account:

 - Back up your music from your current phone to your computer.